SaswatBarai/lms-platform/docs/auth-service-api.md

 ## 🚀 Overview

 The Auth Service is the central authentication and authorization service for the LMS Platform.
-It handles organization and college registration, login, and session management with **single-device login enforcement**.
+It handles organization and college registration, login, session management with **single-device login enforcement**, and automated email notifications.

 **Base URL (via Kong Gateway):** `http://localhost:8000`

 All API endpoints are accessible through Kong Gateway at the above base URL.

+### ✨ Key Features
+- **User Management:** Organization and college account creation and authentication
+- **Single Device Login:** Enforces one active session per user account
+- **Email Notifications:** Automated welcome emails for new college accounts
+- **Security:** PASETO v4 tokens, Argon2 password hashing, and comprehensive validation

 ---